cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 cfy_manager install [--private-ip <PRIVATE_IP>] [--public-ip <PUBLIC_IP>] [-v]
 ```

-#### Removing a manager worker node from a cluster
+#### Removing a Manager node From a Cloudify Management Service Cluster

-On a manager worker cluster node, execute:
+On a Manager node, execute:
 ```bash
 cfy cluster remove <host name of node to remove>
 ```

 ### Setting a Load-Balancer for the Management Service [TODO: add a short explanation or a link to a page explaining how to setup the system when a load balancer is used such that the agents will know how to access it (if at all needed)]

 The Cloudify setup requires a load-balancer to direct the traffic across the Cloudify Management service cluster nodes.
 Any load-balancer can be used provided that the following are supported: